It is important to review your life insurance from time to time and particularly if you experience a change in your financial or personal life.

 If your inheritance tax liability changes, you may wish to review your life insurance so that you can fund the revised inheritance tax bill.
-The current threshold for inheritance tax is £325,000 per person in 2021/22 with 40% applied to the value of your estate beyond the threshold unless the beneficiary is your spouse.
+The current threshold for inheritance tax is £325,000 per person in 2023/24 with a 40% tax charge applied to the value of your estate over and above the threshold unless the beneficiary is your spouse.
 You can check your inheritance tax liability by reading, "Inheritance tax explained"

 Can you switch life insurance?

 You can switch your life insurance policy, however, existing life insurance policies can have advantages and these need to be carefully considered before you switch.
 You may need to change your life insurance policy because your circumstances have changed and you need to adjust your life insurance amount or term to suit your new requirements.
 Occasionally you can secure a better price or product by switching your life insurance policy too.

 Like any other insurance product, you should take a few precautions before you cancel any existing life insurance policy in case you become unable to reinstate it.